ghostlypi/RLabs/Lab 3/Lab3_F20_student.md

 1.e **When doing statistical inference it's very important to always check your assumptions/conditions to make sure the model you're using to approximate your data is an appropriate one.**  What assumption are we making about the independent and dependent variables by using this particular linear regression?
 Hint:  What are we choosing to be our explanatory variable and is this reasonable?

 > Insert your answer here
+Age is the explanator variable, this is reasonable because we are assuming that people are not making any drastic lifestyle changes that will impact their muscle mass.

 1.f*(optional)* State the null and alternative hypothesis both symbolically and verbally to test the slope of the linear regression, given our expected association (i.e., the research objective).
 Fill in the blanks below as needed to complete the hypotheses.